 Are you sure you’re in the right Medicare plan for your needs?
-Every year, Medicare beneficiaries can make changes to their enrollment for the following year during the fall open enrollment period, also known as the annual election period.
+Every year, Medicare beneficiaries can make changes to their enrollment for the following year during the fall open enrollment period, also known as the annual election period (AEP).
 This is an important opportunity, and you don’t want to miss out on your chance.

 If your financial or medical situation has changed during the year, you may find that your current plan is no longer a good match for you.
 Also, plans can change from year to year, and new plans may appear in your area, so it’s always good to check your options.